MrSaints/www-jekyll.fyianlai.com/_posts/2014-05-21-passwords-youre-doing-it-wrong.md

 Nielsen instead recommends offering users a checkbox to have their password masked for high-risk locations (internet cafes) or high-risk applications (bank accounts).
 Indeed, Microsoft's Internet Explorer 10 have included a small icon for password fields that will allow users to view their password in plaintext.

+If you have never heard of Nielsen, he is an acclaimed web usability consultant.
+He is known for publishing his [usability heuristics](http://www.nngroup.com/articles/ten-usability-heuristics/) in 1994.
+Currently, his heuristics are perhaps the most-used heuristics for user interface design.
+It is a set of guidelines that may be used to identify potential usability problems in a design (albeit, not strictly).
+You can run a heuristic evaluation on your own website through [UX Check](https://chrome.google.com/webstore/detail/ux-check/giekhiebdpmljgchjojblnekkcgpdobp) (a Chrome extension).

 ## Do what we can with what we got.